karlflores/WatchYourBackProject/README.md

 In the end we implemented a method which was able to take in the list of legal action, and we applied a light "action"-evaluation function to each of the legal actions and from this we were able to produce a sorted list of moves which we could then iterate on.
 To our surprise this method of ordering the moves did not produce any noticeable increase in performance.
 In part, we thought that this was because the cost of sorting a list of actions was O(Nlog(N)), and when combined with evaluating the moves which we assumed to be a O(1) operation, that the total cost of obtaining a list of sorted moves became a [O(Nlog(N)) + O(1)*N ~ O(Nlog(N))] operation.
 But because negamax/minimax variants are still exponential functions, and that we were doing this trivial ordering at every new state that we searched on, that the added computation of sorting the available moves negates any performance increase from move ordering in alpha-beta-negamax.

 To counteract this we decided to split up the sorted actions list into a list of "favourable" and unfavourable moves.
-We achei by just taking the first len(actions)/2 or so of the list to evaluate (if there is greater than 16 actions) or the first 10 actions if there is between 10-16 legal actions to make, if the number of legal actions is less than 10 we just evaluate every action.
+We achieve this by just taking the first len(actions)/2 or so of the list to evaluate (if there is greater than 16 actions) or the first 10 actions if there is between 10-16 legal actions to make, if the number of legal actions is less than 10 we just evaluate every action.
 This means that we effective just choose the best moves that we think are good so far and do a search on these actions to pick our best action to make.
 Effectively this is a greedy approach to reduce the branching factor of the game to make the search more feasible to complete in a reasonable amount of time.
 When playing an agent that makes random moves we were able to evaluate to depth 3-4 on average in a 900ms time-cutoff.
 Ideally we thought that we would have gotten to a deeper depth but we thought that due to our board implementation and the cost of move-ordering that this would have been the best strategy we could have come up with in this period of time.
-Furthermore because we applied this greedy nature of only looing at the best moves you think without looking any further in the game, negamax is no longer an optimal search and transitions into something more in line of a greedy search.
+Furthermore because we applied this greedy nature of only looking at the best moves you think without looking any further in the game, negamax is no longer an optimal search and transitions into something more in line of a greedy search.

 To help prune more nodes in the tree we also implemented a transposition table inside of negamax.
 The transposition table is explained below: